 Some general side effects caused by KI may include intestinal upset, allergic reactions (possibly severe), rashes, and inflammation of the salivary glands.

 Can GreenMin reduce the chances of harm caused by radioactive Iodine?

 While GreenMin has not been tested for blocking radioactive Iodine out of your pet’s thyroid gland, we know that it is a source of stable Iodine.
 It is safe to assume that if you give GreenMin on a regular basis, its iodine will “fill up” the thyroid gland with healthy Iodine and prevents radioactive iodine from “entering” the thyroid gland.
 In addition, GreenMin has many other health benefits.

 To find out more about GreenMin – the all natural full spectrum broad spectrum mineral and phytonutrient supplement and receive FREE SHIPPING (USA, Canada) until April 15, 2011 with your purchase click here.

-PS: Please share this blog to your friends and especially those you know have animals especially in Japan.
+PS: Please share this blog with your friends and especially those you know that have animals, especially in Japan.
 I hope this will bring clarity into the current situation in Japan and around the Pacific Rim.

 © Dr. Peter Dobias, DVM